-- A. A copy of the resolution authorizing the Recovery Proposal by the parish/municipal governing body. - B. Copy of all required Citizen Participation documents. - C. Narrative describing the efforts to solicit input and participation from persons of low and moderate income and disadvantaged communities in the public participation process.
+- a.
+A copy of the resolution authorizing the Recovery Proposal by the parish/municipal governing body. - b.
+Copy of all required Citizen Participation documents. - c.
+Narrative describing the efforts to solicit input and participation form persons of low and moderate income and disadvantaged communities in the public participation process.